harshch1803/CHAMELEON/README.md

 ```

 **II) Membership Neighborhood Stage**
 The script below finds candidates for the 500 challenge points in the membership neighborhood space.
-The script can be run on a different GPU as soon as the first iteration of the Adaptive Poisoning stage is compeleted.
+The script can be run on a different GPU as soon as the first iteration of the Adaptive Poisoning stage is completed.
 Check if `2 x outmodels` in `ShadowModels/OPModels/` folder  are present before running this script.

 ```shell
 python3 -u find_neighbors.py -d [--data] -aug [--augrep] -tnb [--nbrthresh]  -c [--cuda]